aegoh/AE-FITS-Compression/README.md

 $$C_{l} = \log(g_{\sigma}(f(\hat{x})) + \epsilon) + \frac{[\hat{x} - g_{\mu}(f(\hat{x}))]^2}{g_{\sigma}(f(\hat{x}))+\epsilon}$$

+where $\epsilon$ is a small number to prevent divergence in the loss while training.
 The two decoder models are trained independently from each other with two separate optimizers.